pinetree408/TIL/Android/android-text-style.md

+# How to set style at text in textview

-make padding between text and textview's layout
+## make padding between text and textview's layout

 ```
 android:paddingRight="10dp"
 android:paddingLeft="10dp"
 ```

-make underline at text in textview
+## make underline at text in textview

 ```
 TextView tv = (TextView) view.findViewById(R.id.tv);
 SpannableString content = new SpannableString("Content");